zalando-incubator/kube-ingress-aws-controller/README.md

 ### DNS

-To have convenient DNS names for your application, you can use [mate](https://github.com/zalando-incubator/mate).
+To have convenient DNS names for your application, you can use [External DNS](https://github.com/kubernetes-incubator/external-dns).
 It's not strictly necessary for this Ingress Controller to work, though.
-(NOTE: `mate` will soon be replaced by a new Kubernetes-Incubator project, [external-dns](https://github.com/kubernetes-incubator/external-dns).)

 ## Contributing